Vlad-Buko/TelegramProj21/README.md

 # Assistant accountant

-In this application, we writing in window telegram, our dates for writing in file , then find at the google cloud.
+In this application, using telegrams of the bot, we write down the set values, then they are transferred to google drive, and there they are transferred to excel format, and then, if desired, we can download or print them.